 Scans – ‘horses for courses’

 Read a summary of all conventional scans and nuclear scans by clicking here.
-In my own experiences it can be a case of now you see them, now you don’t and radiologists and specialists experienced in how best to use and interpret every type of scan to get the best views of NETs is a really important factor.
+In my own experience it can be a case of now you see them, now you don’t, and radiologists and specialists experienced in how best to use and interpret every type of scan to get the best views of NETs is a really important factor.
 And I cannot emphasise enough that interpreting scans for NETs is a bit of a dark art.